wallberg-umd/umd-lib-opendata/source/formats.rst

     metadata files intended to document the storage and transfer of the bag.
 A required tag file contains a manifest listing every file in the payload together with its corresponding checksum.
-The name, BagIt, is inspired by the "enclose and deposit" method,[1] sometimes referred to as "bag it and tag it".
+The name, BagIt, is inspired by the "enclose and deposit" method, sometimes referred to as "bag it and tag it".

 The full specification is available in `RFC 8493